 6. Rising Utility Bills

 If your utility bills have steadily increased throughout the cooling season, then chances are your air conditioner is to blame.
 A typical air conditioner’s energy consumption increases as it ages, usually due to wear and tear on various components.
 The more worn those components are, the more energy your A/C unit will need to accomplish ordinary cooling tasks.

 It may be time to replace your air conditioner if you spot any of the above signs.
-The experts at HELP Plumbing, Heating, Cooling and Electric can help you choose and install the best air conditioner for your home’s cooling needs.
+The experts at HELP Plumbing, Heating, Cooling and Drains can help you choose and install the best air conditioner for your home’s cooling needs.
 Give us a call or contact us through our online form today.